ColourTann/HelloLibgdx/markdown/part_1.md

 - **I've made a bunch of games before and want a quick look at what LibGDX offers**.
 I recommend checking out [the official libgdx tutorial](https://github.com/libgdx/libgdx/wiki/A-simple-game).
 It's a good introduction to LibGDX but it assumes you understand the process of making a game.
 - **Otherwise** you're in the right place!
 This tutorial will focus on the fundamentals of gamedev with as little config and annoyance as possible.
 It will assume you're familiar with the very basics of java objects and classes but not much more.

 First, you'll need to get a libgdx project set up.
 This honestly a bit of a pain and many will fall at this first hurdle.
 I can't really explain it better than https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle.
-I recommend unticking everything in the setup app so it looks like this though:
+I recommend unticking most of the boxes in the setup app so it looks like similar to this though (your paths and names will be different and that's fine):

 ![](http://tann.space/HelloLibgdx/setup.png)